-We had a fantastic time exploring the Inca ruins of the Sacred Valley, including the incomparable Machu Picchu and wandering the streets and markets of the colonial city of Cusco and the vibrant capital of Lima.
-We spent our time eating and drinking as much as possible of the best Peru has to offer; we ate ceviche, alpaca and even tasted guinea pig.
-We had a 15 course Japanese-Peruvian fusion meal to rival the best Michelin starred restaurants in the world and an fragrant, life affirming, bowl of chicken soup at a market stall which cost about $2.
+We had a fantastic time exploring the Inca ruins of the Sacred Valley, including the incomparable Machu Picchu, and wandering the streets and markets of the colonial city of Cusco and the vibrant capital of Lima.
+We spent our time eating and drinking as much as possible of the best Peru has to offer; we ate ceviche, alpaca, and even tasted guinea pig.
+We had a 15-course Japanese-Peruvian fusion meal to rival the best Michelin starred restaurants in the world and a fragrant, life affirming, bowl of chicken soup at a market stall which cost about $2.
 And we drank Pisco, lots and lots of Pisco.

 Along with that, I have another reason to celebrate.
 This blog had its 5th anniversary back in March and I somehow missed it!
 So, in honor of our trip to Peru and the 5th anniversary of FormerChef.com, I’ve created this cocktail.
 It combines the floral notes of the St. Germain, earthy notes from the basil, a bit of a bite and sweetness from the grapefruit syrup and some acidity for balance from the lime juice.
 And the Pisco, that’s what gives it its punch.
 Trust me.
 Be careful with this cocktail; it goes down really easy.

 A Pisco cocktail inspired by Peru's Sacred Valley.
 Recipe for Grapefruit Syrup plus Basil, Lime, and St. Germain

 1ouncegrapefruit syruprecipe below

 For the Grapefruit Syrup:

 note: the sugar should equal the amount of juice from the grapefruit, usually about 2 cups from the 3 grapefruit